Eliasgv03/berea-quiz/README.md

 - Question feedback with context, explanation, and Bible reference.
 - Randomized answer order on every round.
 - Filters for book, difficulty, and category.
-- Local statistics stored on device with AsyncStorage.
+- Local statistics stored in the browser for web and on device with AsyncStorage for mobile.
 - Light and dark themes.
+- Deployable web version with an internal Next.js API route.
 - Offline-ready mobile question data bundled inside the app.
 - EAS Build configuration for Android APK and production app bundle builds.
-- Planned web version built from the same product direction.

 ## Mobile App